haniya1305/RMP310/README.md

 However, from our last design, we didn't have a proper system for login/signup as well as the review database system.
 We also just had one dish that is a Pritchard usual that was being reviewed and saved using intents from Android Studios.

+We then worked through the database systems for the login/signup, webscraping through the NutriSlice for the daily menu items, and working through the database connection for the review system.
+We researched and learnt more about database systems using SQLite and MySQl for both the databases and for the webscraping.

 ## Class Organization
 Our classes are organized by each unique page our users will encounter throughout their use of our app.
 Our classes are as follows: